salmanbarani/ratestask/README.md

 1. This project was created using domain driven approach. `models` and `tests` are easy to read by any business person, so they can understand what's going on in the code.

-2. the whole project consists of seperate layers that are decoupled and can be used apart from each other and each layer can only talk( has dependency ) with below layers, the only dependency is on Abstraaction. for exmaple:
+2. the whole project consists of seperate layers that are decoupled and can be used apart from each other and each layer can only talk( has dependency ) with lower layers, the only dependency is on Abstraaction. for exmaple:

-- The flask main responsibility is processing requests, so it only talk with `service` layer and process the request. so `service` can be used by any other web frameworks.
+- The flask main responsibility is processing requests, and it's seperate from the main logic, so it only talk with `service` layer and process the request. so the main logic can be used by any other web frameworks.
 - `service` can only talk with `models` and and `data` layers.

 3.  `models` has no dependency with `database`, actually `database` has dependency with `models`. this has a huge beneift if we decided to change DB.